 Nurture relationships with regular visits

 In field sales businesses, it’s often the original sales rep who will continue to develop the relationship with regular on-site visits.
 In this case, it’s important to know where your clients are located, when you last visited them, and how valuable they are to your business.
 This information can help with planning and prioritizing visits so you can make the most of your time.
-Having a plan in place will also ensure none of your clients are left wondering why they never hear from you now that they’ve purchased.
+You don’t want your clients to wonder why they never hear from you after the sale.

 Plan efficiently with mapping